 - 112. Ohio EPA also failed to evaluate the impairment status of the open waters with respect to the statewide standard calling for all waters to be "[f]ree from nutrients entering the waters as a result of human activity in concentrations that create nuisance growths of aquatic weeds and algae."
 Ohio Admin.
 Code 3745-1-04(E). - 113.
-Ohio EPA offered no justification for this decision not to assess the impairment status of the open waters of Lake Erie based on any lack of data. - open water assessment units and methods" because a process under Annex 4 of the Great Lakes Water Quality Agreement ("GLWQA") (described more fully below) had failed to provide final, numeric nutrient targets for Lake Erie.
+Ohio EPA offered no justification for this decision not to assess the impairment status of the open waters of Lake Erie based on any lack of data. - 114.
+Instead, Ohio EPA stated that it "does not intend to pursue development of the open water assessment units and methods" because a process under Annex 4 of the Great Lakes Water Quality Agreement ("GLWQA") (described more fully below) had failed to provide final, numeric nutrient targets for Lake Erie.
 Draft 2016 Integrated Report at D-6.
 Ohio EPA also asserted that "assessment and listing of the open waters under the CWA should be led by U.S. EPA in consultation with the states."
 Id. - 115.
 Plaintiff ELPC submitted comments on this draft report jointly with other environmental organizations.
 See Comment letter from Jessica Dexter, Staff Attorney, ELPC et al., to Ohio EPA (Aug.
 29, 2016) (attached hereto as Exhibit G). - 116.
 These comments pointed out that "[e]xisting data supports an impairment designation of the open waters of Lake Erie," particularly based on violations of the narrative water quality standard for nuisance algae.
 Id. at 3.
 The comments offered examples of such data, including National Aeronautics and Space Administration satellite images of toxic algae blooms in October 2011 and August 2014, data available from U.S. EPA's Great Lakes National